Weapons and Firearms Charges

 Understanding Utah gun laws in Salt Lake City is imperative before an individual decides to purchase a firearm or weapon that could be considered dangerous.

 Attorney for Firearms or Weapons Charges in Salt Lake City, UT

 If you or someone you know has been charged with illegally carrying or displaying a dangerous weapon in Salt Lake City, UT, speaking with an experienced criminal defense lawyer can be the difference between faces extensive jail time and having your charges dropped or reduced.

-Susanne Gustin is an attorney with more than two decades of experience.
+Susanne Gustin is an attorney with more than 30 years of experience.
 She has dedicated her career to fighting for the rights of individuals accused of crimes.
 Her office takes cases throughout Salt Lake City, and in the surrounding areas of Toole County, Weber County, Summit County, Davis County, and Utah County, UT.

 Call Susanne Gustin Attorney at Law at (801) 243-2814 now to schedule a no obligations consultation with Attorney Susanne Gustin.

 When most people think of dangerous weapons, they think only of guns and similar firearms.
 There are multiple classes of dangerous weapons, however, that may be regulated.
 Utah Statute 76-10-501 outlines a number of examples of regulated guns:

 - Any firearm with a matchlock, flintlock, percussion cap; or

 Concealed Firearm: a firearm that is hidden, secreted and may be readily accessible for immediate use.